-That’s where William G. Kolodner P.A. can help.
+That’s where William G. Kolodner Personal Injury Lawyers can help.
 Since 1977, our Baltimore personal injury lawyers have been standing up to insurance companies and entities with deep pockets on behalf of crash victims like you.
 We know how critical a financial recovery can be in the months that follow an accident.
-We would be honored to put our 100 years of collective legal experience to work for you.
+Let us put our 80 years of collective legal experience to work for you.

 - Listen carefully to your side of the story and use the details you provide as the foundation for your injury claim